gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

 )

 ;; Like *aarch64_bfi<GPI:mode>5_shift but with no shifting, we are just ;; copying the least significant bits of OP3 to OP0.
+We need two versions ;; of the instruction to handle different checks on the constant values.

 (define_insn "*aarch64_bfi<GPI:mode>4_noshift"
   [(set (match_operand:GPI 0 "register_operand" "=r")